CrazyMARL: Decentralized Direct Motor Control Policies for Cooperative Aerial Transport of Cable-Suspended Payloads

 \subsection{Baseline Comparison}

 We benchmark the decentralized \gls{rl} policy against the baseline of \cite{wahba_kinodynamic_2024}, which models each cable as a rigid rod and relies on centralized trajectory optimization with an online tracker.
 This limits responsiveness to cable swing, mode changes, disturbances, and payload variations.
-In the two quadrotors with payload scenario the payload begins at \((0,0,1.5)\,\mathrm{m}\) and the vehicles are randomized around it, and both methods pursue the same goal.
-We evaluate in simulation to enable statistical analysis and tightly controlled initial conditions.
-Each method is executed for \(N=1000\) trials with randomized payload states and vehicle poses.
-To favor the baseline we precompute a higher order straight line polynomial trajectory from start to target and have the baseline track it.
+In the two quadrotors scenario, the payload begins at \((0,0,1.5)\,\mathrm{m}\) and vehicles randomized around it, both pursuing the same goal.
+We evaluate in simulation for statistical analysis and tightly controlled initial conditions.
+Each method runs \(N=1000\) trials with randomized payload states and vehicle poses.
+To favor the baseline we precompute a polynomial trajectory from start to target and have the baseline track it.

-Our learned policy achieves \(797\) successful recoveries out of \(1000\) trials \(\bigl(79.7\,\%\bigr)\) with a mean speed of 0.58~m/s.
-The baseline achieves \(435\) successful recoveries out of \(1000\) trials \(\bigl(43.5\,\%\bigr)\) with a mean speed of 0.27~m/s.
-Given identical start and goal distance, the higher mean speed together with the higher recovery rate indicates shorter and more reliable recoveries for our method.
+Our learned policy achieves \(797\) out of \(1000\) successful recoveries \(\bigl(79.7\,\%\bigr)\) with a mean speed of 0.58~m/s.
+The baseline achieves \(435\) successful recoveries \(\bigl(43.5\,\%\bigr)\) with a mean speed of 0.27~m/s.
+Given identical start and goal, the higher mean speed and the higher recovery rate indicates shorter and more reliable recoveries for our method.
 Qualitatively our policy damps swing quickly and follows a nearly straight approach, whereas the baseline often dips and then spirals, which is consistent with its rigid rod cable model.